openaia/doc.openaia/README.md

 ~/yocto $ source openembedded-core/oe-init-build-env
 ```

-Having done that, you can build a image for a edgeble boards by adding the location of the meta-neu6b layer to bblayers.conf, along with any other layers needed.
+Having done that, you can build a image for a edgeble boards by adding the location of the meta-openaia layer to bblayers.conf, along with any other layers needed.

 For example: